wp-plugins/my-calendar/readme.txt

 I can!
 Just not in person.
 I've written a User's Guide for My Calendar, which you can [purchase at my web site](https://www.joedolson.com/articles/my-calendar/users-guide/) for $25.
 This helps defray the thousand plus hours I've spent in developing the plug-in and providing support.
 Please, consider buying the User's Guide or [making a donation](https://www.joedolson.com/donate.php) before asking for support!

-= How can my site visitors or members submit events? =
+= Can my visitors or members submit events? =

 I've written a paid plug-in that adds this feature to My Calendar, called My Calendar: Submissions.
-You can [buy it at my web site](https://www.joedolson.com/articles/my-calendar/submissions/)!
+[Buy it today](https://www.joedolson.com/articles/my-calendar/submissions/)!

 == Screenshots ==